 Deploying Octopus Authentication on shared accounts allows for:

 - Fast and easy Multi-Factor Authentication: Adding extra layers of security to access shared accounts with our passwordless MFA minimizes the risk of all major user-side and man-in-the-middle attacks, making credential-theft virtually impossible.

 - Centralized approach: Secret Double Octopus’s admin panel gives administrators a “one-stop shop” to manage access to shared accounts, allowing users to be added and removed upon need.
 Shared accounts can be added at a group level making enrollment a seamless, and easy process

 - Employee turnover: When employees leave, their access to the shared account is completely revoked.
 Removing a user means removing access from all resources, not just the ones personally associated with the user.

 - Re-Sharing is prevented: Moving beyond single-factor authentication that relies on passwords means credentials cannot be shared.
 This frees IT from worrying about who might access shared accounts and when, as only they hold the power to grant shared access.

 Shoring Up the Network, Reaping the Benefits

-Securing shared accounts allows companies to take advantage of all the logistical benefits of mutually used credentials.
-With the high assurance and seamless solutions of Secret Double Octopus, organizations will not have to compromise on security to maximize workflow and efficiency.
+Securing shared accounts allows companies to take advantage of all the logistical benefits of mutually used credentials without worrying about the risks.
+Octopus’s high-assurance solution breaks the trade-off between security and usability, meaning that organizations no longer have to compromise on security to maximize workflow and efficiency.